 Sessions are 50 minutes long and usually take place weekly.
 This offers a regular space to pause, reflect, and focus on yourself.

-You might choose to bring something that feels present or important, or we may begin by noticing how things have been for you recently.
+You might choose to bring something that feels particularily present or important, or we may begin by noticing how things have been for you recently.
 Often, starting with what’s here right now is enough.

 Over time, you may begin to notice: